-There are many options for the Champs-Élysées and Arc de Triomphe, Renaissance Paris Arc de Triomphe Hotel is just one of them – the benefit of this place is that a big flower shop is just 30 sec away.
-Holiday Inn Paris Notre Dame is a not just adjacent to the bookshops at Place Saint-Michel and a very short distance divides you from the Notre Dame, but the rooftop views are also amazing, and, once again, it is reasonably priced!
+There are many options for the Champs-Élysées and Arc de Triomphe, Renaissance Paris Arc de Triomphe Hotel (renamed as Trocadero) is just one of them – the benefit of this place is that a big flower shop is just 30 sec away.
+Holiday Inn Paris Notre Dame is a not just adjacent to the bookshops at Place Saint-Michel and a very short distance divides you from the Notre Dame, but the rooftop views are also amazing, and, once again, it is reasonably priced.

 Another option is to go for a shoot inside your hotel room itself – just look for rooms with the desired views on hotels’ websites.
 If you’re staying at Plaza Athénée or Four Seasons Hotel George V, it might even be a better idea to spend some time shooting in here – but clearly not everyone would find this option viable.
 There is a bunch of other great hotels and it all depends on the amount of money you want to spend.
 Please remember to book in advance as Paris is a very touristic city!